Program Type: Affiliated Studies

 An estimated budget for participation in the SPICE program is included below.

 Program Fee: $4050

 Personal Items: $400

 * The program fee covers tuition for 6 hours of credit, course materials, accommodations in individual dormitory rooms, transfers (by train) to and from Berlin, accommodations in Berlin, and selected entrance fees for site visits.
 Additional costs for recreational travel/sightseeing and personal expenses are not included in this budget.

 SPICE has a cancellation fee that is a portion of the program fee.
-If you cancel after the following dates you will be responsible for the indicated percentage of the program fee:
+See the Texas Global program page for more details.

 - Email Daniel Ach, Education Abroad Sr. Program Coordinator, with your EID to gain access to the online application.

 - Begin preparing your application, request recommendation (this is done online);